Visualising probabilistic graphical models

 dagitty (Textor et al. 2017) is an option for the browser and also for R. I’m not entirely sure how the two parts relate.
 Documentation for the R version was hard to find—see here.

 ggdag extends daggity to the ggplot ecosystem.
-The ggdag bias structure vignette shows useful explanation diagrams available in ggdag and is a good introduction to selection bias and causal DAGs themselves
+The ggdag bias structure vignette shows useful explanatory diagrams available in ggdag and is a good introduction to selection bias and causal DAGs themselves.

 Shinydag provides a web interface to ggdag.
-Shinydag is tedious to install natively because the documentation is poor.
+Shinydag can be tedious to install natively because the documentation is poor.
 It runs okay in docker.

 docker run -d -p 3838:3838 --name shinydag gerkelab/shinydag:latest